legal resources necessary to hold negligent facilities accountable.

 The investigators interviewed the Director of Nursing who stated that the “facility’s policy documents [that] repositioning to be done at least every two hours.”
 The Director said that she checked the resident’s “ulcer weekly and stated it is dimpled down, which makes it difficult to treat.”

 Was your loved one injured or harmed while living at Collinsville Rehabilitation and Health Care Center?
 If so, call the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Madison County victims of mistreatment while residing in long-term facilities including nursing homes in Collinsville.
+Our network of attorneys fights aggressively on behalf of Madison County victims of mistreatment while residing in long-term facilities including nursing homes in Collinsville.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our reputable attorneys working on your behalf can successfully resolve your nursing home abuse victim case against the facility and staff members that caused your loved one harm.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
-This agreement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This agreement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.